bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 * imageDimension
 * text

-Within `schema.json`, each object's data type is declared in a statement like the one highlighted here:
+Within `schema.json`, you can declare each object's data type in a statement like the one highlighted here:

 ```json
  {